apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 Detailed design documentation can be found at [Storage Policy Satisfier(SPS) (HDFS-10285)](https://issues.apache.org/jira/browse/HDFS-10285)

-* **Note**: When user invokes `satisfyStoragePolicy()` API on a directory, SPS will consider the files which are immediate to that directory.
-Sub-directories won't be considered for satisfying the policy.
-Its user responsibility to call this API on directories recursively, to track all files under the sub tree.
+* **Note**: When user invokes `satisfyStoragePolicy()` API on a directory, SPS will scan all sub-directories and consider all the files for satisfy the policy..

 * HdfsAdmin API :
         `public void satisfyStoragePolicy(final Path path) throws IOException`